kosarshojaei/Sport-tracker/README.md

-SportTracker !
+# SportTracker

-SportTracker is a web application built with Django that helps users track their physical status, including weight and height.
-It features user registration, login, and a personal dashboard.
-The project is still in development, and more features will be added soon.
+SportTracker is a Django-based web application designed to help users track their physical activities and body status over time.
+The project is still under development and will include features such as user profiles, personal dashboards, and a system to log and analyze sports data.

+## Planned Features

+- User registration and login system
+- Personal profile for each user
+- Track user’s weight and height over time
+- Dashboard to display progress with charts
+- Admin panel for managing users and data
+- Responsive UI for mobile and desktop
+- Option to set fitness goals
+- Export data as CSV or PDF

+## Technologies

+- Python
+- Django
+- HTML/CSS
+- JavaScript (for frontend interactivity)
+- SQLite (initially, will move to PostgreSQL later)

+---

+> **Note:** This project is in the early stages of development and is being actively updated.